 Mica colours or Glitter

-It’s great to add extra shimmer to your bath bombs, but do use soap based glitter or mica colours.
+It’s great to add extra shimmer to your bath bombs, but do use soap based glitter or mica colours for your bath bomb making.

 Sea Salt or epsom salts